 Now imagine if those decisions are taken from you by someone of greater authority.
-Talk about popping your motivation balloon.
-David explains that empowerment is no longer needed when you’re team is emancipated.
+Talk about popping your motivational balloon.
+David explains that empowerment is no longer needed when you're team is emancipated.

 The Leader-Leader model relies on leaders at all levels to be aligned with the vision and the goals of the organization.
 If all levels are aligned with the goals of the organization, people can make thoughtful decisions that make a real impact.